vic-ma/howtodismantle.github.io/_posts/2025-01-12-Getting-started-with-the-new-Office-365-Data-Sources.md

 ## Result and conclusion

 After successfully going through authentication process we can use the data source immediately.
-It is highly commanded to reuse the connection when creating multiple data source based on Office 365 connectivity.
+It is highly commanded to reuse the connection when using multiple data source based on Office 365 connectivity.